Transfer-Entropy-Regularized Markov Decision Processes: Main Results

 \subsection{Forward-Backward Arimoto-Blahut Algorithm}

-As the second part of our technical contribution, we propose an iterative algorithm to solve \eqref{eqoptcond} and show its convergence.
-Notice that the optimality condition \eqref{eqoptcond} is a set of coupled nonlinear equations with respect to the unknowns $(\mu^*, \nu^*, \rho^*, \phi^*, q^*)$.
-To solve \eqref{eqoptcond} numerically, we classify the five equations into two groups.
+As the second contribution, we propose an iterative algorithm to solve \eqref{eqoptcond} numerically.
+To this end, we classify the five equations into two groups.
 Equations \eqref{eqoptcond1} and \eqref{eqoptcond2} form the first group (characterizing variables $\mu^*$ and $\nu^*$), and equations \eqref{eqoptcond3}-\eqref{eqoptcond5} form the second group (characterizing variables $\rho^*$, $\phi^*$, and $q^*$).
 Observe that if the variables $(\rho^*, \phi^*, q^*)$ are known, then the first set of equations, which can be viewed as the Kolmogorov forward equation, can be solved forward in time to compute $(\mu^*, \nu^*)$.
 Conversely, if the variables $(\mu^*, \nu^*)$ are known, then the second set of equations, which can be viewed as the Bellman backward equation, can be solved backward in time to compute $(\rho^*, \phi^*, q^*)$.
 Hence, to compute these unknowns simultaneously, the following boot-strapping method is natural: first, the forward computation is performed using the current best guess of the second set of unknowns, and then the backward computation is performed using the updated guess of the first set of unknowns.
-The forward-backward iteration is repeated until convergence.
+The forward-backward iteration is repeated {\upd sufficiently many times}.
 The proposed algorithm is summarized in Algorithm~\ref{alg1}.

-Algorithm~\ref{alg1} is a generalization of the standard Arimoto-Blahut algorithm \eqref{eqarimotoblahut}, which can be recovered as special case with $T=1$, $m=n=0$ and $C_{T+1}(\cdot)=0$.
+Notice that Algorithm~\ref{alg1} is a generalization of the standard Arimoto-Blahut algorithm \eqref{eqarimotoblahut}, which can be recovered as a special case with $T=1$, $m=n=0$ and $C_{T+1}(\cdot)=0$.